briantruong777/SpotPost/README.md

 		* `username`   : Username of person who posted comment.
 		* `time`       : Date and Time comment was posted.
 	* `time`		: Date and Time Spotpost was posted.

+### Getting Spotposts by Location and Score.
+1. To get spotposts by a certain location you must make a `GET` request to `/spotpost/_getlocation`
+2. This will return a JSON object containing the top posts in an area, all specified by you.
+3. It uses a scoring algorithm similar to reddit's.
+4. Parameters are required to use this functionality.
+Parameters are outlined below.
+Parameters must also be appended to the end of a URL using `?parameter1=x&parameter2=y` notation.
+	* `latitude` 	: Latitude of center point.
+	* `longitude` 	: Longitude of center point.
+	* `radius` 		: radius of circle to look inside of in meters.
+DEFAULT = 100 Meters.
+	* `top_count` 	: Number of top spotposts to return.
+DEFAULT = 10.
+4. Returned Spotposts follow the exact same convention as getting spotposts above.

 ### Posting Spotposts
 1. In order to post a SpotPost you must make a `POST` request to `/spotpost/_post`.